 Oregon Public Utility Commission

-The Oregon Public Utility Commission oversees Energy Trust’s investment of utility customer funds in energy-efficiency and renewable power programs.
+Under state law, the Oregon Public Utility Commission oversees Energy Trust’s investment of utility customer funds in cost-effective energy –efficiency, renewable power programs.
 Its three members are appointed by the governor.

 Stewardship of Customer Funds

 The grant agreement signed between Energy Trust and the OPUC is the foundation for our wise investments of utility customer funds.

 Our continuous accountability to the OPUC is demonstrated through: